Marvel U.K.

 |

-After the demise of his own title again, Captain Britain eventually returned in the U.S. title Excalibur.
+1988.
+Alf, Droids, Flintstones and Friends, Galaxy Rangers, Real Ghostbusters and Visionaries were launched.
+Not based on TV shows, Marvel Bumper Comics was launched, lasting for 31 issues, as was Punisher Magazine, lasting for 30 issues.
+In the U.S., Captain Britain returned as a member of Excalibur.
 Since that series often had British writers and artists working on it, several of the characters who debuted in it remain entry-worthy for this site.

+1990.
+January.
+Incredible Hulk Presents ended with its 12th issue, Real Ghostbusters cancelled after 128 issues, Strip after 20 issues, while Fantastic Max and The Complete Spider-Man were launched.
+Meanwhile the success of Dragon's Claws and Death's Head sees the launch of Knights of Pendragon.
 Deeming the new style to be a success, Marvel U.K. did a major relaunch.
 They planned a slew of new, superhero heavy, titles, to be published in two formats: in the U.S. they would be printed as if they were regular Marvel titles under the Marvel U.K. imprint, while in the U.K. the same stories would be printed in the anthology title Overkill.
-Given the sheer number of comics launched, and the varying quality of same, that proved to be an unwittingly accurate appelation.
+Given the sheer number of comics launched, and the varying quality of same, that proved to be an unwittingly accurate appellation.

 All images and characters depicted are copyright their respective holders, and are used above for informational purposes only.
 No infringement is intended and copyrights remain at source.